Torch-Theatre-Productions/ttp-website/src/pages/shows/queers/data/welcome.md

 Thirdly, to our amazing production duo of **Gavin and Will**, who between them have a wealth of experience in their respective areas.
 Since this is Torch's first full-budget production, it can be difficult to know whether you're doing the right things or on track to succeed, but knowing these two have your back helps a lot.

 And finally, to **you!** Thank you so much for grabbing a ticket and coming to support us.
-This project means a lot to us all, and I hope that some parts of the pieces you're about to see move you in the ways they've moved us.
+This project means a lot to us all, and I hope that some of the pieces you're about to see move you in the ways they've moved us.

 **Chris Johnstone**